Home > Human Rights > BioSLED – best argument against abortion-choice

 Here’s how to refute two very common objections to BioSLED: 1) Non-Personhood and 2) Mother’s Rights.

 1. Refuting Non-Personhood Arguments – such arguments deny the intrinsic quality of human beings by falsely assuming (petitio principii) two components (body and person), instead of one.
 These are a play on Level of Development.
-Gently ask: “Would you be willing to forego the same destruction of your body that is performed on the unborn during an abortion, and if not – why?”
+Gently ask: “Would you be willing to undergo the same destruction of your body that is performed on the unborn during an abortion, and if not – why?”
 They can’t prove their own personhood without referring to their own physical body, so gently question them until they do.
 We know scientifically from the moment of conception the pre-born also has a human body.
 We can’t establish tests for denying the rights of pre-born human beings that we, who also have human flesh and blood, are unwilling to take – that’s discrimination.
 Refuting this works best in-person, not over the Internet.

 2. Refuting Bodily Autonomy Arguments (aka Mother’s Rights) – some argue gestation is a special right granted by the mother.
 This goes back to Dependency.
 We don’t kill those who are dependent upon us.
 Some argue biological dependency is different, but this falsely assumes (petitio principii) the responsibility to be humane can have exceptions because an innocent human being is undeniably killed.
 Further, such killing is an act of commission, meaning the violence of abortion is a direct appeal to force (argumentum ad baculum) on the mother’s behalf.
 Specifically, force is appealed to based on the victim’s Environment – the natural location in the womb of the child’s mother.
 We wouldn’t want anyone we were dependent upon to justify killing us because we existed in an environment they claimed.